-- 12. The improvement in the correspondence between the costs estimated by the model and expenditures reported by the agencies requires a two-prong approach: More reliable expenditure data from the agencies and improved estimates from the model. - 13.
+- 12. The improvement in the correspondence between the costs estimated by the model and expenditures reported by the agencies requires a two-prong approach: More reliable expenditure data from the agencies and improved estimates from the computational model. - 13.
 Operating and capital expenditures for road infrastructure reported by agencies need to be judiciously assessed.
+Transportation agencies do not use common accounting and reporting procedures for reporting annual expenditures.
 Some of the problems encountered include unclear definitions of operating and capital costs, missing links between road expenditures and the specific road network, and the inclusion of extraneous expenditures.